agenda/agenda/README.md

 - Bugfixes and improvements for locking & job processing (concurrency, lockLimit,..)
 - Breaking change: define() config paramter moved from 2nd position to 3rd
 - getRunningStats()
+- automatically waits for agenda is connected before calling any database operations

 # Agenda offers